AdobeDocs/experience-platform.en/help/hygiene/api/workorder.md

 {style="table-layout:auto"}

-## Retrieve the status of an identity deletion (#lookup)
+## Retrieve the status of an consumer delete (#lookup)

-After sending a request to [delete an identity](#delete-identities), you can check on its status using a GET request.
+After sending a request to [delete an identity](#delete-consumers), you can check on its status using a GET request.

 **API format**